Tears Are Not Enough | |||||||||||||

 |||||||||||||

 Comments: | Our gig at Mah's ended each night at 11:30.
 We'd drop our instruments and run down the street so we could catch Tommy Banks' last set at The Embers.
 Tommy and his band were amazing.
 They performed flawless, energetic covers of "Chicago" and "Blood Sweat And Tears".
 Foster was a skinny 21-year-old who played piano, organ and trombone ... all extremely well.
 He was the stand-out musician in a stand-out band.
 I was an instant fan.
 A year later I was back in Vancouver, just starting to break into the studio scene as a session drummer.
 By this time David had also moved to Vancouver, and I did a few recordings sessions with him before he permanently relocated to Los Angeles.
 After that he was unstoppable, working with "Earth Wind And Fire", "Chicago", Barbara Streisand, Boz Scaggs, Whitney Houston, Celine Dion, and countless others.
 Fifteen years later, in 1985, David returned to Vancouver for a short time.
 He and his wife Rebecca bought a house in the neighbourhood where Bryan Adams and I lived, but we didn't see much of them.
 One day I ran into David in the lobby of Little Mountain Sound Studios, where he was producing an album for The Payolas.
 He approached me in a panic.
 "You have a home studio, right?".
 I replied that I did.
 Visibly excited, David told me he'd just got off the phone with Quincy Jones.
-Quincy had just finished recording a Michael Jackson/Lionel Ritchie song for African famine relief called "We Are The World".
-He played the song for David over the phone, then the asked David if he could write a Canadian song for Africa. |
+Quincy had just finished recording a Michael Jackson/Lionel Ritchie song for African famine relief.
+He played "We Are The World" over the phone, then he asked David if he could write a Canadian song for Africa. |

 ||||||||||||